OperationSpark/first-website/README.md

 You just sent your code to github where it will be backed up and made into a website anyone can see.
 You should be able to see your code should now appear on the github page from the Setup step above.

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
-(Where 'username' is your own username.)
+(Where 'username' is your own GitHub username.)

 Congratulations!
 You are LIVE ON THE INTERNET!